youzhonghui/gate-decorator-pruning/README.md

 ### How to use

+#### Notebook (ResNet-56)

 In the `run/resnet-56` folder, we provide an example which **reduces the FLOPs of resnet-56 by 70%**, but still maintains **93.15%** accuracy on CIFAR-10:
 1. The `run/resnet-56/resnet56_prune.ipynb` prunes the network with Tick-Tock framework.
 2. The `run/resnet-56/finetune.ipynb` shows how to finetune the pruned network to get better results.

 If you want to run the demo code, you may need to install [jupyter notebook](https://jupyter.org/)

+#### Command line (VGG-16)

+In the `run/vgg16` folder, we provide an example executed by command line, which reduces the FLOPs of VGG-16 by 90% (98% parameters), and keep 92.07% accuracy on CIFAR-10.

+The instructions can be found [here](https://github.com/youzhonghui/gate-decorator-pruning/tree/master/run/vgg16)

 ### Todo